brnsrm/LabCalculator/README.md

 # LabCalculator
-A simple calculator for any wet lab
+A very, very simple calculator for any wet lab (or at least calculations that I needed in my internships)